swimos/swim/README.md

 expose HTTP, WebSocket, and MQTT interfaces, making it easy to integrate Web Agents into existing systems.

-The architecture of **swimOS** fundamentally differs from traditional distributed software platforms.
-Instead of depending on a stack of middleware, **swimOS** is architected like a higher order distributed operating system.
+The architecture of **SwimOS** fundamentally differs from traditional distributed software platforms.
+Instead of depending on a stack of middleware, **SwimOS** is architected like a higher order distributed operating system.
 The **Swim Kernel** holistically distributes and executes all aspects of stateful Web Agent applications, providing builtin distributed persistence, messaging, scheduling, and multiplexed streaming APIs.